datawire/go-mkopensource/README.md

 Program outputs just the list of licenses references by the Go standard library and the software dependencies.

+When not provided in the command line, `--output-type` is set to `full`

 ## Using as a library

 The [`github.com/datawire/go-mkopensource/pkg/detectlicense`][detectlicense]